riccardocora/RPGator/README.md

 - The framework of choice is [Vue](https://vuejs.org/)
 - Visual effects are realized in plain CSS, using some elements from [Quasar](https://quasar.dev/).
-- User Interface is responsive, with a fixed aspect ratio and dimensions relative to the window's width.

 <br>

-### Audio Core:
-We utilized Tone.js exclusively for our arpeggiator's audio functionality, benefiting from its robust features.
-With growing complexity, we found stock Tone objects lacking, prompting the need for additional functionality.
-This led to the creation of custom wrappers for core audio processes, facilitating modulation of synth parameters using envelope and filter.
-Future updates aim to transition to plain WebAudioAPI for improved latency and code optimization

 <br>

 ## Dependencies